Search

 Calling your nurse | Virtual nursing FAQ

-Once you’ve settled into your room at Salem Hospital or West Valley Hosptial, you may be uncomfortable — especially after a procedure.
+Once you’ve settled into your room at Salem Hospital or West Valley Hospital, you may be uncomfortable — especially after a procedure.
 We will help in any way we can.

 Call button

-The nursing staff will check in once every hour during the day and every two hours at night.
+The nursing staff will regularly check in with you approximately once every hour during the day and every two hours at night.
 It’s called “rounding.”
 If you need help between rounds, press the button on your bedrail.
 A staff member will respond by coming to your room or talking with you over the intercom.

 Around-the-clock nursing care is given by a team of registered nurses (RNs), certified nursing assistants (CNAs) and patient care attendants (PCAs).
 They will assess your needs, evaluate your care and implement plans to make sure you are moving toward a safe discharge.